devsecops/bootcamp/Week-5/labs/LAB-3.md

 - [Integrate Logging](##integrate-logging)
 - [Challenge](##challenge)

-# Application Availability and CloudFormation
+# End-to-end Infrastructure as Code

 On this lab we will use automate deployment, migrate to AWS RDS and integrate logging.